Downtown Hammond in the 1960s....

 JCPenny moved out of their leased space and across Hohman to the East side of the street.
 They occupied the site that had originally

 been the German Bank on the northeast corner of Hohman and Sibley.
 An Army-Navy Surplus Store took over.
-If the Canadian ever
+If Canadians ever

 invaded northwest Indiana, the residents would be found ready and well armed.